Embedlynx/fb-dialog/README.md

 Uses libts for reading and handling touchscreen events.

+Before running you need to do `export TSLIB_CALIBFILE=[path_to_calibrationfile]` in order for the touch events to be handleled correctly.

 # Usage: fb-dialog
 * --gauge [width,text] -- Display progress bar that has title `[text]` and is `[width]` pixels wide.
 Reads progress from stdin just like to the `dialog` tool.
 * --message [message] -- Display a message box with text `[message]`